-Pursuant to the new EU Shareholders' Rights Directive (SHRD), listed companies are required to prepare a remuneration policy concerning the principles of remuneration of the board of directors, and the managing director and his or her deputy, and submit it to an advisory vote at the general meeting.36 The remuneration policy shall also include information on how the remuneration policy contributes to the business strategy and long-term interests of the company.
-The remuneration policy must be submitted to a vote at the general meeting at least every four years and always in the case of a material change in the policy.
-The first remuneration policy under the SHRD shall be prepared for annual general meetings held in 2020.
+Pursuant to SHRD, listed companies are required to prepare a remuneration policy concerning the decision-making process and principles of remuneration of the board of directors, and the managing director and his or her deputy, and submit it to an advisory vote at the general meeting.
+The remuneration policy shall include principles regarding remuneration components and their proportional shares of overall remuneration, grounds for determining any variable remuneration components, other key terms applicable to the service contract, and terms for deferral and possible clawback of remuneration.
+The remuneration policy shall also include information on how the remuneration policy contributes to the business strategy and long-term interests of the company.
+The remuneration policy must be submitted to an advisory vote at the general meeting at least every four years and always in the case of a material change in the policy.
+No material changes can be made to the remuneration policy without presenting the changed policy to the general meeting.